xxredxoctoberxx/chatbot-backend/README.md

 ## About me

-I'm Daniel Liser, a Data Scientist from Tel Aviv with a background in economics and applied mathematics.
+I'm Daniel, a Data Scientist from Tel Aviv with a background in economics and applied mathematics.
 I’ve led data teams, built automation systems, and spent a lot of time exploring the boundaries between data, software, and user experience.
 I care deeply about the quality of the things I build — from the backend architecture to the personality of a chatbot.

 This project was created from the ground up — backend logic, API integration, deployment, all of it.
 If you want to chat about the project or something entirely different, feel free to reach out: